ATS Corporation (NYSE:ATS) Q3 2024 Earnings Call Transcript

 Going forward, we will continue applying measures to combat challenges, including those still lingering in our supply chain.
 Strong order backlog in our key markets once again provides good revenue visibility over the next several quarters.
 We remain confident in our team's ability to drive our strategy supported by the ABM, which will continue to unite our people across ATS as we remain focused on our employees, our customers, and long-term value creation for our shareholders.
 Now, we will open the call to questions from our analysts.
 Operator, could you please provide instructions?
 Thank you.

-See also 15 Highest Quality Makeup Brands In The World and 10 Best Stocks To Invest In 2024 For Beginners.
+See also 15 Highest Quality Bath Towels of 2024 and 11 Best Gold Stocks For Inflation.

 To continue reading the Q&A session, please click here.